MicrosoftDocs/azure-video-indexer/azure-video-indexer/object-detection.md

 - There are up to 20 detections per frame for standard and advanced processing and 35 tracks per class.
 - Object size shouldn't be greater than 90 percent of the frame.
 Very large objects that consistently span over a large portion of the frame might not be recognized.
 - Small or blurry objects can be hard to detect.
 They can either be missed or misclassified (wine glass, cup).
-- Objects that are transient and appear in very few frames may not be recognized.
+- Objects that are transient and appear in very few frames might not be recognized.
-- Other factors that may affect the accuracy of the object detection include low light conditions, camera motion, and occlusions.
+- Other factors that might affect the accuracy of the object detection include low light conditions, camera motion, and occlusions.
 - Azure AI Video Indexer supports only real world objects.
-There is no support for animation or CGI.
-Computer generated graphics (such as news-stickers) may produce strange results.
+There's no support for animation or CGI.
+Computer generated graphics (such as news-stickers) might produce strange results.
 - See [specific class notes](#specific-class-notes).

 ## Specific class notes

 ### Bound written materials

-Binders, brochures, and other written materials tend to be detected as "book".
+Binders, brochures, and other written materials tend to be detected as "book."

 ### Weapon

 - The weapon class includes appearances of hand gun and rifles.
-- Hands holding dark objects (mostly, but not limited to blurry objects) may be confused with weapons.
+- Hands holding dark objects (mostly, but not limited to blurry objects) might be confused with weapons.
 - Weapons over a very dark background can be missed.
-- Low quality videos (resolution, compression, etc) may affect the ability of the model to identify the weapon.
+- Low quality videos (resolution, compression, etc.) might affect the ability of the model to identify the weapon.
-- Mechanical objects (including robots) and complicated machinery may sometimes be detected as weapons.
+- Mechanical objects (including robots) and complicated machinery might sometimes be detected as weapons.
-- For recall oriented tasks, the filtered tracks are available under "filtered_tracks".
-These are tracks that had lower overall confidence score and will not show up in the Azure AI Video Indexer portal.
+- For recall oriented tasks, the filtered tracks are available under "filtered_tracks."
+These tracks had lower overall confidence score and won't show up in the Azure AI Video Indexer portal.

 ## Try object detection